2024 US presidential primaries, explained | KRDO

 Trump, as a former president, also projects some of the power of an incumbent, although he lost the last election.
 His is the first serious campaign by a former president for his party’s nomination since Teddy Roosevelt tried and failed to reclaim the Republican nomination in 1912.

-Anti-Trump Republicans appear to be interested in two main options: former South Carolina Gov. Nikki Haley and Florida Gov. Ron DeSantis.
-Haley has polled better in New Hampshire.
+Anti-Trump Republicans were interested in two main options: former South Carolina Gov. Nikki Haley and Florida Gov. Ron DeSantis.
+DeSantis dropped out after a disappointing finish in Iowa.

 Who can vote in a presidential primary?